bielesibub/bt-speedchecker/README.md

 # BT Broadband SpeedChecker

 # Why?
 I've got 150Mbps stay fast guarantee with BT (and I pay a premium for this) I don't think I've ever come close to that actual speed.
 I raised an issue with BT at the end of May 2023, they seemed surprised that I was questioning the real speed of my connection.
 Do BT really check that my connection is what I am paying for?
-If they do, why haven't I heard from them when it's not hit the mark?
-Why should it be **MY** responsibility to let them know it's slow?
+If they do, why haven't I heard from them when it's not hit the mark? if not, why should it be **MY** responsibility to let them know it's slow?
 I hope that this is a way for me or anyone else to be able to check themselves.

 Hopefully this might be useful to someone else out there.